War Crimes Watch: Russia's onslaught on Ukrainian hospitals

 Russian shelling in Lysychansk caused extensive damage to Luhansk Regional Children’s Clinical Hospital in early March.
 Sergei Haidai, a local government official, said the hospital was hit by at least 10 shells over a two-day period, wounding a surgeon.

-AP video from March 11 shows damage to ambulances and buildings at Dergachi Central Hospital, which Mayor Vyacheslav Zadorenko says resulted from Russian attack on his town.
+AP video from March 11 shows damage to ambulances and buildings at Dergachi Central Hospital, which Mayor Vyacheslav Zadorenko says resulted from a Russian attack on his town.
 That video also shows expended cluster rocket canisters impaled in the ground.
 Weakley identified them as Russian-made 9M27K cargo rockets, which carry the same bomblets found at the children’s hospital in Kharkiv.

 Okhmatdyt Children’s Hospital in Kyiv, which houses Ukraine’s primary pediatric cancer center, has repeatedly been rocked by explosions since the war began.
 Dr. Serhii Chernyshuk, the hospital’s medical director, said the blasts and shrapnel from Russian missiles and rockets landing nearby have blown out windows and doors.

-To try to keep their patients from the ongoing bombardment, Ohmatdyt’s staff moved them into the basement.
+To try to keep their patients safe from the ongoing bombardment, Ohmatdyt’s staff moved them into the basement.
 An AP journalist who visited the facility on Feb.
 28 photographed three young cancer patients, their heads bald from chemotherapy.
 Two held up sheets of notebook paper with a handwritten message in English: “Stop War.”

 Chernyshuk said he and his staff have been largely living at the hospital, working long hours on little sleep.